Commercial plumbers must be licensed by the Ohio Construction Industry Licensing Board (OCILB) before they can work as plumbers.

 This means that individuals already licensed in one of these states can begin working as plumbers in Ohio, or vice versa.

 Ohio Plumbing Journeyman License Requirements

 To begin the application process for a journeyman license in Ohio, you must:

-- Work as a plumber for at least five years immediately prior to filing your licensing application;
+- Worked as a plumber for at least five years immediately prior to filing your licensing application OR

-- Work as a registered engineer in the state of Ohio in the construction of plumbing industry for at least three years immediately prior to filing your licensing application;
+- Worked as a registered engineer in the state of Ohio in the construction of plumbing industry for at least three years immediately prior to filing your licensing application OR

-- Or have an acceptable amount of other experience as decided by the OCILB;
+- Have an acceptable amount of other experience as decided by the OCILB OR